tapfortap/Documentation/make-money/ad-overview.md

 ## Interstitials

 Interstitials are full screen ads that are displayed in your application.
-Tap for Tap's interstials are MRAID and VAST compliant, with smart pre-caching for no lag time.
-The interstital sizes are 640x960 (Portrait) and 960x640 (landscape).
+Tap for Tap's Interstitials are MRAID and VAST compliant, with smart pre-caching for no lag time.
+The interstitial sizes are 640x960 (Portrait) and 960x640 (Landscape).

 ### Moments Based Interstitials